andlcode/andrelDuarte/README.md

 ### About me

-I'm a Full-Stack developer {backend, frontend, mobile} with a passion for Programming with knowledge about Linux Systems.
+I'm a Full-Stack developer {backend, frontend, mobile} with a passion for Programming.
+I currently have experience with IT governance and technical knowledge about Linux Systems.
 <br><br>